lecode-official/pytorch-federated-learning/README.md

 ## Training Models

-To train models using federated learning and federated averaging, you can use the `fl` package.
-You have to specify the model that you want to train, the dataset that you want to train the model on, the path to the dataset, the number of communication rounds, the number of clients, and the path to the file into which the trained global model will be saved after the training.
-The following command will train a LeNet-5 on MNIST for 20 communication rounds with 10 clients and save the resulting global model checkpoint files and hyperparameters into the directory `./experiments`.
+To train models using federated learning or to perform baseline experiments, which can be used to compare federated learning results to, you can use the `fl` package.
+The `fl` package supports multiple commands.
+If you want to train a model using federated averaging, you can use the `federated-averaging` command.
+You have to specify the model that you want to train, the dataset that you want to train the model on, the path to the dataset, the number of communication rounds, the number of clients, and the path to the directory into which the global model checkpoints, hyperparameters, and the training statistics will be saved.
+The command will save the hyperparameters in a YAML file, and the training statistics of the central server and the clients in two separate CSV files.
+Furthermore, the command saves a global model checkpoint every time the validation accuracy of it outperforms all past global models.
+In order to not overcrowd the output directory, only the last 5 checkpoints are being retained and older ones are deleted.
+At the end of the training, the final model will be saved as well.
+The number of checkpoint files that are being retained can be configured using the `--number-of-checkpoint-files-to-retain`/`-R` argument.

+The following example will train a LeNet-5 on MNIST using federated averaging for 20 communication rounds with 10 clients and saves the resulting global model checkpoint files, hyperparameters, and training statistics into the directory `./experiments/fedavg`.
 The dataset is expected to be in the `./datasets/mnist` directory.
 If it does not exist, yet, it is automatically downloaded.

 ```bash
 python -m fl federated-averaging \